outerminds/Entia/README.md

     - structs don't require useless indirection and null checking when accessing members.
     -   The cost of passing (copying) structs around is nullified by C#7's `ref` returns.

-### Most concepts have an empty associated _interface._
+### Most concepts have an empty associated `interface`.
 -   **C**omponents must implement `IComponent`, **S**ystems must implement `ISystem`, Messages must implement `IMessage` and so on.
--   These interfaces are all empty but they enforce users to be explicit about what the type is and how it should be used.
+-   These interfaces are all empty but they enforce users to be explicit about their intent since all data would otherwise look alike.
--   The framework will enforce that you use the correct _interface_ with the appropriate functionality.
+-   The framework will enforce that you use the correct `interface` with the appropriate functionality.

 ### Most things are extensible.
 -   Whether you want to add a new way to query **E**ntities or add you custom serialization module, there is a way to extend the framework to accommodate you.
--   The whole framework is implemented as extensions to the World which means that it is so extensible that you could, in principle, implement another **ECS** within **Entia**.
+-   The whole framework is implemented as extensions to the [World][wiki/world] which means that it is so extensible that you could, in principle, implement another _ECS_ within **Entia**.
--   Most extensions use interfaces and/or attributes to allow efficient, flexible and AOT (ahead of time compilation) friendly extensions.
+-   Most extensions use interfaces and/or attributes to allow efficient, flexible and _AOT_ ([ahead of time compilation][aot]) friendly extensions.
-    -   For example, to implement a new kind of query, you would have to define a `struct` that implements the `IQueryable<T>` (an empty _interface_) where T is an `IQuerier` and define a type that implements `IQuerier` (a non-empty _interface_ that builds queries).
+    -   For example, to implement a new kind of query, you would have to define a `struct` that implements the `IQueryable<T>` (an empty `interface`) where `T` is an `IQuerier` and define a type that implements `IQuerier` (a non-empty `interface` that builds queries).
-    -   This _interface_-linking pattern (an _interface_ that has for main purpose to link a type `T`) is used a lot in the framework.
-It makes it explicit what the default implementation for concepts are and ensures that those linked types are properly AOT compiled even when using generic types.
+    -   This `interface`-linking pattern (an `interface` that has for main purpose to link a type `T`) is used a lot in the framework.
+It makes it explicit what the default implementation for concepts is and ensures that those linked types are properly _AOT_ compiled even when using generic types.
-    - AOT support is essential since some target platforms (such as iOS) require it.
+    - _AOT_ support is essential since some target platforms (such as iOS) require it.
 -   Most existing implementations can be replaced with your own.
     -   If you don't like how the framework parallelizes your **S**ystems, you can replace the threading model by your own.
-    -   Most modules are implemented as a map between a type and an _interface_ and expose a 'Set' method such that implementations can be replaced.
+    -   Most modules are implemented as a map between a type and an `interface` and expose a 'Set' method such that implementations can be replaced.
 -   It is to be noted that extensions require a fair amount of knowledge of how the framework works to make them work properly.
 I have tried to make relatively small modules such that extending one doesn't require too much knowledge, but still consider this as an advanced feature.